Water Resilience for Santiago de Chile

 Key Messages

-• Chile’s economic resilience is facing a critical challenge from water scarcity, which has been intensified by growing vulnerability to drought.
+• Chile's economic resilience is facing a critical challenge from water scarcity, which has been intensified by growing vulnerability to drought.
+Water demand has surged due to a period of robust economic growth and the country's heavy reliance on water-intensive industries.
+The mining sector alone was expected to increase its demand for water by 45 percent in 2020.

 • Social resilience is also threatened by droughts.
 In 2021, the fourth driest year in Chile, more than 50 percent of the population, or 19 million people, resided in an area that was severely affected by water scarcity.